berkayalan/berkayalan/README.md

 * 💻 currently working as a Cloud & Machine Learning Engineer.
 * 🎓 graduated from Management Information Systems.
-* ☁️ trying to develop myself in mlops and cloud era.
+* ☁️ trying to develop myself in devops, mlops and cloud era.
 * AWS Solutions Architect